-Create a picture using washi tape on paper, paint over it then when the paint is completely dry, remove the tape.
-For a more sophisticated piece, use artist’s mask on canvas boards to paint pictures or Bible lettering of Bible words or sentences which speak to you.
-(We’re planning to do four canvases with these words on each: Wonderful Counsellor; Mighty God; Everlasting Father; Prince of Peace.)
-We’ll be doing this at the GodVenture Advent Party on November 18th.
+Create some Christmas pictures which can be part of your Christmas decorations, maybe coming out each year.
+This picture was made using washi tape on paper.
+I simply painted over it then when the paint was completely dry, removed the tape.
+This is easy to do with young children and they enjoy making a glorious , colourful design all over your tape.
+For a more sophisticated piece, I’ve used artist’s mask on canvas boards to paint pictures or Bible lettering of Bible words or sentences.
+(I’ve done a canvases with these words on: Wonderful Counsellor; Mighty God; Everlasting Father; Prince of Peace.)

-Dress up as the characters from the Christmas story and chat about why you’ve chosen each character and what you think they may have been like.
+Dress up as the characters from the Christmas story and take some photos.
+As you do this you could also chat about why you’ve chosen each character and what you think they may have been like.
 What part do they play in the story?
 Could we leave them out and still have all the story we need?
-You could make tunics out of pillowcases and headdresses with tea towels and a ring of elastic.
+You could download this set which is really fun, or you could make tunics out of pillowcases and headdresses with tea towels and a ring of elastic.
 Get your whole family to dress up and take a photo – perfect for Christmas cards!

 13 Peg Doll Nativity

 Make a nativity set using peg dolls, wrapping each in a piece of cloth attached with loom bands.
 Add two dots for eyes and use them to play out the Christmas story.
 You can get peg dolls here.
 Alternatively, buy a nativity set you can play with.
 I’ve just bought this set, which you could either use as it is, or add your own decoration.